 - use channels, tracks and branches to finely control updates and releases

 - build and debug snaps within a confined environment

 - update and iterate over new builds without rebuilding the environment

 - test and share your snaps locally

-The easiest way to install snapcraft is via its snap:
+On Linux distributions with snap support, the easiest way to install snapcraft is via its snap:

 $ sudo snap install snapcraft --classic